 Navigation is controlled through the _nav.shtml files automatically created with a new section or additional _nav.shtml files that are created manually.
-New pages are automatically added to the correct navigation files depending on your choice for “Add Navigation Item” when creating them.
+New pages are automatically added to the bottom of the parent navigation file if you select Yes for “Add Navigation Item” when creating them.
 These files must be published in order for changes to appear on the live site.

 Each nav file controls the navigation for the section below it.
 If you are in the main root folder for a site, the _nav.shtml file will include the tab navigation links only.
 If you are in the first folder beneath the root folder the _nav.shtml file will have the subnavigation for the tab represented by that folder.